5/8/2025

 speaker

-Hey guys, thank you for taking our questions.
+Hey, guys.
+Thank you for taking our questions.
 This is Will on for Matt.
-Just want to touch on the gross margin.
+Just want to touch on the on the gross margin.
 It was really strong this quarter.
 Can you talk a little bit more about the COGS improvement initiatives and longer term, how much room is left for COGS reduction or is gross margin improvement largely going to come from the higher ASPs?
 Thank you.

 speaker

-Yeah, a comment of that briefly.
-And then maybe Mike, if you want to add something.
-So there's certainly room for COGS improvements.
+Yeah, I'll comment on that briefly and then maybe Mike, if you want to, you want to add something.
+So there's certainly room for room for COGS improvements.
 We do have a handful of larger scale projects that are underway right now.
-A lot of the projects that we had announced previously like building the tissue sequencing labs, those are largely completed, but there's still opportunity and we're working on those opportunities now.
+You know, a lot of the projects that we had announced previously, like, you know, building the tissue sequencing labs, you know, those are largely completed, but there's still opportunity.
+And, you know, we're working on those opportunities now.
 There's also just COGS reductions that come with scale.
-A lot of, if you look all across the workflows and just at the operations in general, as we continue to scale up, I think that provides some additional leverage which really helps us.
-But of course there's huge upside opportunities on improving ASP and improving reimbursement.
-And I can't emphasize that enough that when you look at the ASPs today, that really takes into account the fact that there's a lot of tests where we're not getting coverage from insurance companies.
+A lot of, if you look all across the workflows and just at the operations in general, as we continue to scale up, I think that provides some additional leverage, which really helps us.
+But of course, there's huge upside opportunities on improving ASP and improving reimbursement.
+And I can't emphasize that enough that When you look at the ASPs today, that really takes into account the fact that there's a lot of tests where we're not getting coverage from insurance companies.
 And a lot of the investment that we've been making is to change that.
 And you are going to see that changing over the next five years.
-And that's why we're saying, look, we think we can effectively double the ASP of Signatera.
-We can really increase the women's health and organ health ASP going forward, which can drive significant revenue growth that can outpace volume growth.
+And that's why we're saying, look, we think we can effectively double the ASP. of Signatera, we can really increase the women's health and organ health ASPs going forward, which can drive significant revenue growth that can outpace volume growth.

 speaker